How to Buy a House in 21 Steps [The 2020 Complete Guide]

 If you can, send them to us so we can check them thoroughly and make sure they’re correct before signing (you’d be surprised the number of times we pick up errors in the paperwork)!

-Either way, it is best to meet with your mortgage broker to sign them together otherwise we can courier them to you so you get them as quickly as possible.
+Either way, it is best to sign them together with me, otherwise we can courier them to you so you get them as quickly as possible.

-Some documents (the Queensland Gov’t Mortgage Forms in particular) may need your signature witnessed by a JP or Commissioner of Declarations (we have this service available in the office free of charge).
+Some documents (the Queensland Government Mortgage Forms in particular) may need your signature witnessed by a JP or Commissioner of Declarations (we have this service available in the office free of charge).

 Setting up your new bank accounts